 • Press the tofu by wrapping in paper towels (or a clean dry tea towel).
 Place a plate or pan on top of the wrapped tofu, and put a couple of heavy books on top of that.
 Let the tofu press for about 30 minutes.

-• Slice the tofu into about 6 slices.
+• Rip tofu into pieces – Slice the tofu into about 6 slices.
 Now, rip each slice into medium-large pieces.
 You can also simply cut them into cubes, if you prefer, but ripping gives the tofu a great texture for the nuggets.

-• In a large bowl, whisk all the marinade ingredients together until well combined.
+• Marinate – In a large bowl, whisk all the marinade ingredients together until well combined.
 Add the tofu pieces to the bowl and stir gently to coat the pieces.
-Let marinate for 10 minutes.
+Let marinate for 10 minutes while you prepare the batter and coatings.

 • Preheat the oven to 425 degrees F and line a large baking sheet or two with parchment paper.
 Spray the parchment paper with cooking spray.
 This will help the nuggets be very crispy and not stick.

-• Place tofu on the baking sheet, not touching each other.
-Spray well with cooking spray.
+• Bake tofu nuggets – Spray the tofu nuggets well with cooking spray.
 Place in the oven and bake for 15 minutes, then flip and bake for 10-15 more minutes, until golden and crispy.
+Alternatively, fry them for a few minutes on each side in a pan coated in oil over medium-high heat, in batches.

-• Optional Classic Dip: Simply whisk all dip ingredients in a bowl.
+• Make the quick classic dip – Simply whisk all dip ingredients in a bowl.
 That's it!

 Notes